Opening Your Eyes

 Defend the cause of the weak and fatherless; maintain the rights of the poor and oppressed. —Psalm 82:3

-Driving through Lagos, Nigeria—one of the largest cities in the world—is quite an adventure.
-Driving through the traffic of the busy roads is like walking through a swap meet.
-As you drive, you can buy anything from chewing gum to tripods to phone cards to household goods, food…almost anything.
-Hundreds of people station themselves on these busy city streets doing their best to offer their goods, in order to make it day-to-day.
-The longer I was in Lagos, the less I looked out my window, keeping my eyes looking forward.
+Driving through Lagos, Nigeria—one of the largest cities in the world—was quite an adventure.
+Driving through the traffic of the busy roads was like walking through a swap meet.
+Hundreds of people stationed themselves on these busy city streets doing their best to offer their goods to travelers passing by in order to make their livings.
+The longer we rode in the car, the less I looked out my window, keeping my eyes looking forward.